3liz/qjazz/doc/rpc_config.rst

 Life cycle and pressure conditions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If a processes crash, the worker is then in a *degraded* state that can be monitored.

+In *degraded state*, the RPC service will try to restore dead workers so as to keep the number of live QGIS processes constante.

-When the number of dead process exceed some limite will stop with an error code.
+In some situation the number of dead process exceed some limite will stop with an error code.

 There is one condition for a worker to deliberatly exit